BitCANN/bitcann-contracts/README.md

 | 0 | [AuthorizedThreadNFT](#authorizedthreadnfts) NFT with authorized contract's locking bytecode as commitment from self | [AuthorizedThreadNFT](#authorizedthreadnfts) back to self + (optionally tokenAmount from auctionNFT input) |
 | 1 | Any UTXO from Authorized contract | UTXO back to Authorized contract |

-Note: The actual number and structure of inputs/outputs and covanents beyond this pair is controlled by the authorized contract being used.
+Note: The actual number and structure of inputs/outputs and covenants beyond this pair is controlled by the authorized contract being used.

 ### Operational Contracts